syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/appearance/theme.md

 |Microsoft Office Fabric Dark | fabric-dark.css |
 |High Contrast | highcontrast.css |

-The Syncfusion ASP.NET Core Bootstrap Theme is designed based on Bootstrap v3, whereas the Bootstrap4 theme is designed based on Bootstrap v4.
-Syncfusion ASP.NET Core themes provide support for the Fusion Theme that can only be downloaded from [ThemeStudio](https://ej2.syncfusion.com/themestudio/?theme=fusion).
+The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core Bootstrap Theme is designed based on Bootstrap v3, whereas the Bootstrap4 theme is designed based on Bootstrap v4.
+Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core themes provide support for the Fusion Theme that can only be downloaded from [ThemeStudio](https://ej2.syncfusion.com/themestudio/?theme=fusion).

 ## Reference themes in ASP.NET Core application

-Syncfusion ASP.NET Core themes can be used in your ASP.NET Core application by referencing the style sheet.
+Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core themes can be used in your ASP.NET Core application by referencing the style sheet.
 Refer the ASP.NET Core Styles Sheet inside the `<head>` element of `~/Pages/Shared/_Layout.cshtml` layout page.

 Using the below approaches the themes can be referenced in the ASP.NET Core application,